Azure/azure-docs-sdk-java/docs-ref-services/preview/communication-chat-readme.md

 #### Remove participant

 Use `removeParticipant` method to remove a participant from the chat thread identified by chatThreadId.
-`user` is the CommunicationUser you've created.
+`identifier` is the CommunicationIdentifier you've created.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L251-L251 -->
 ```Java